shipitparrotclemz/introduction_to_python/additional_practice_20231210/005_lessons_on_control_statements/README.md

 ```

 ## Challenge 2: Nested If-Else Statement
-- Define an integer object age and assign its value to 18
+- Define an integer object `18` and assign its address to a variable `age`
 - Implement a nested if-else statement to check if age is greater than 18 or equal to 18
 - If greater, print "You are an adult"
 - Else if equal, print "You are a teenager"